-High performance columns with small internal volumes (shorter lengths, internal diameters < 3 mm) are being increasingly used for high speed separations, especially with specialty detection systems such as mass spectrometers.
+High performance columns with small internal volumes (shorter lengths, internal diameters $<3\,$ mm) are being increasingly used for high speed separations, especially with specialty detection systems such as mass spectrometers.
 These low-volume columns generate peaks having considerably less volume than those eluting from columns of larger dimensions (e.g., 4.6 mm x 150 mm).
 The efficiency of separations performed in low-volume columns is highly dependent on the HPLC system having components designed to minimize band spreading.
 All low-volume columns perform best when used with proper attention to the following factors:

-- Detector Flow cells should be of low-volume design (preferably $< 2\mu l$ ). - Detector To properly sense and integrate the often very fast peaks that elute from low-volume columns, the detector response time should be set to the fastest level (~ 0.1 second) and the integration software should sample the detector signal at least 20 points per second. - Injector The injection system should be of a low-volume design (e.g., Rheodyne Model 8125).
+- Detector Flow cells should be of low-volume design (preferably < 2μl).
+To properly sense and integrate the often very fast peaks that elute from lowvolume columns, the detector response time should be set to the fastest level (~ 0.1 second) and the integration software should sample the detector signal at least 20 points per second. - Injector The injection system should be of a low-volume design (e.g., Rheodyne Model 8125).
 Auto-samplers will often cause band spreading with low-volume columns but may be used for convenience with the expectation of some loss in column efficiency. - Connecting Tubing The shortest possible lengths of connecting tubing with narrow internal diameters (at most 0.005-inch, 0.12 mm ID) should be used to connect the column to the injector and the detector cell.
 The tubing must have flat ends and should bottom out inside all fittings.
-Zero-dead-volume fittings should always be used where required. - Peak Retention As retention is increased, the volume of a peak increases, decreasing the effects on band spreading caused by components of the instrument. - Sample Solvent For isocratic separations, the sample should be dissolved in the mobile phase or in a solvent that is weaker (more polar) than the mobile phase.
-For gradient separations, the sample should be dissolved in the initial mobile phase or in a solvent substantially weaker than the final mobile phase. - Injection Volume For isocratic separations, the volume of sample injected should be kept as small as possible (typically 2 $\mu$ l or less).
-Sample volumes are less critical for gradient separations, especially if the sample is dissolved in a weak solvent.
+Zero-dead-volume fittings should always be used where required. - Peak Retention As retention is increased, the volume of a peak increases, decreasing the effects on band spreading caused by components of the instrument. - Sample Injection- For isocratic separations, the volume of sample injected should be kept as small as possible (≤ 2 μl) in a solvent weaker than the mobile phase.
+Sample volumes are less critical for gradient separations, and a larger volume is possible if the sample is dissolved in a weak solvent.